nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 ### 0.4.
 Initialize `nf-test`

-The `nf-test` package provides an initialization command that sets up a few things in order to start the test development procees for our project.
+The `nf-test` package provides an initialization command that sets up a few things in order for us to start developing tests for our project.

 ```bash
 nf-test init